ATHLETE

 Icon of person Arshad Nadeem

 Arshad Nadeem (Punjabi / Urdu: ارشد ندیم; Punjabi pronunciation: [ˈɐrʃɐd nəˈdiːm]; born 2 January 1997) is a Pakistani javelin thrower.
-He is the reigning Olympic, Asian and Commonwealth Games champion and the current silver medalist in the World Athletics Championship.
-His 92.97 metres (305.0 ft) throw at the 2024 Summer Olympics is an Olympic and Asian record and also the sixth longest throw in the history of javelin throw, when considering only the best throw from each athlete.
-He is a two-time Olympian, and the first Pakistani to qualify for the final of any track and field event at the Olympic Games and the World Athletics Championships.
+He is considered as one of the best javelin throwers in the world and is the reigning Olympic, Asian and Commonwealth Games champion.
+His 92.97 metres (305.0 ft) throw at the 2024 Paris Olympics is an Olympic and Asian record, and it's also the sixth longest throw in the history of javelin throw, when considering only the best throw from each athlete.
+He is a two-time Olympian, and the first Pakistani to qualify for the final of any track and field event at the Olympic Games and the World Championships.
 Read more on Wikipedia

 Memorability Metrics